bruceravel/synchrotron_pop_up_book/script.md

         printed in the Log Book near the data

 XAFS measurements are made on (WW quantum dots) used to make (WW solar cells).
-The quantum dots in this experiment are lead sulfide nanocrystals about (UU 10 nm) in size which convert energy from sunlight into electrical current.
-By tuning the size of the quantum dot and it elemental composition -- these dots have a small amount of mercury -- the properties and efficiency of the solar cell are controlled.
+The quantum dots in this experiment are (WW lead(II) sulfide) nanocrystals about (UU 10 nm) in size which convert energy from sunlight into electrical current.
+By tuning the size of the quantum dot and it elemental composition -- these dots have a small amount of (WW mercury) -- the properties and efficiency of the solar cell are controlled.

 The X-ray beam passes through the sample and interacts with the atoms in the quantum dots.
 The resulting data is the oscillating waveform shown here.
-This waveform is analyzed to show how the mercury, lead, and sulfer atoms stack together to form the quantum dot.
-From this information, the ball-and-stick representation of this atomic structure is made.
-By understanding changes in how these atoms stack together, the scientist can understand the behavior of the (WW quantum dot solar cell), leading to better solar cells for commercial products.
+This waveform is analyzed to show how the mercury, (WW lead), and (WW sulfur) atoms stack together to form the quantum dot, leading to the ball-and-stick representation you can see at right by lifting the data.
+By understanding changes in how these atoms stack together, scientists can understand the behavior of the (WW quantum dot solar cell), leading to better solar cells for commercial products.

 # Back page